 Home “shows well”.
 What does that mean?

-Keep in mind is that the great majority of possible buyers will be searching for a home on their computer.
-So stunning images of your home painted will be a very desirable home.
+Keep in mind that the great majority of possible buyers will be searching for a home on their computer.
+So stunning images of your home will make it a very desirable home.

 Should I paint my entire Home?

 If time permits, and considering the Return On Investment possible, paint as much as possible.
 It will be better and will affect the house’s price.

 The painted surfaces have to be in perfect condition.
 Any damaged wood or rusted metal should be addressed.
 Peeling and faded paint is an eyesore that does not help with curb appeal.
 If the overall condition is good, painting the front door and the garage door makes a big difference.